rewanalahmad/LiboHub/README.md

 # Django E_commerce Website

-This project is a **full-featured eCommerce web aplication** built with **Django**, a high-level Python web framework.It provides essential online shoping featueres, including product browsing,cart management, checkout, and user authentication.
+This project is a **Book Store web application** built with **Django**, a powerful Python web framework.
+It allows users to browse books, mark favorites, and leave feedback — while admins can easily add, edit, or delete books through simple forms.